Bankoh Investment Services Investors May Have Lost Up to $70M in Northstar Bermuda Products

 Brokers Earned High Commissions From Northstar Financial Services Product Sales

-Northstar reportedly paid high commission to the brokers that marketed and sold their products to customers, including its Global VIP Elite, Global Index Product, Global Advantage Select, Global Advantage Plus Series, and Global Interest Accumulator.
+Northstar reportedly paid high commissions to the brokers that marketed and sold their products to customers, including its Global VIP Elite, Global Index Product, Global Advantage Select, Global Advantage Plus Series, and Global Interest Accumulator.

 Unfortunately, the incentive of such commissions can make it tempting for stockbrokers and investment advisors to make unsuitable investment recommendations and/or fail to conduct the proper due diligence to make sure there aren’t any red flags or other problems.